How to Fix AirPods that Won’t Connect

 4. Disconnect & Reconnect

-If you’re still stuck wondering “Why won’t my AirPods connect?!” and the earphones aren’t connecting to your desired device, you may need to try disconnecting and then reconnecting them.
+If you’re still stuck and your Airpods won’t connect, you may need to try disconnecting and then reconnecting them.

-To do this: First, close your case’s lid and wait 15 seconds.
+To do this: First, close the lid to your case and wait 15 seconds.
 Then, open it back up & press and hold the set-up button for 10 seconds.
 You can locate this button on the back of your AirPods’ case.
 Once you see the flashing light, you can now attempt to reconnect your AirPods to your device.

 If this does not fix your connectivity issues, proceed to the next section to learn how to perform a full reset.